West Palm Beach Car Accident Lawyer

 - Ignoring traffic rules

 Sometimes, car accidents are caused by a combination of driver errors and other events.
 This can result in liability to be divided among two or more people.
-When that happens, the theory of comparative negligence comes into play.
+When that happens, comparative negligence comes into play.

-Each state has its own way of dealing with situations when one person isn’t 100% responsible for an accident or personal injury.
-Practically all states will have either contributory negligence or comparative negligence legal schemes in place.
+Each state has its own way of legally handling situations when one person isn’t 100% responsible for an accident and the subsequent injuries.
+Practically all states will have either contributory negligence or comparative negligence legal procedures in place.

 Contributory negligence refers to situations where any amount of fault will prevent any type of legal recovery.
 This means if you were just 1% at fault for causing an accident, you can’t recover anything.
 This is true even if the other driver was 99% at-fault

-Most other states, including Florida, apply comparative negligence.
-However, there are typically two types of comparative negligence frameworks in place.
+Fortunately, most other states, including Florida, apply comparative negligence rules.
+There are typically two types of comparative negligence frameworks in place.

 In a modified comparative negligence state, a plaintiff can recover damages, but only if the plaintiff’s level of fault doesn’t exceed a certain level.
 In most modified comparative negligence states, this threshold is 50% or 51%.